The Simpsons season 36: Critical response

 John Schwarz of Bubbleblabber gave the season an 8 out of 10.
 He liked the guest star performances and highlighted Joseph Gordon-Levitt as young Mr. Burns, but he was concerned about how the replacement actors will perform following Pamela Hayden's retirement.
 He thought the writing quality was mixed, but liked the episodes focused on Ned Flanders.
 He wanted future seasons to focus more on social commentary, character depth, and jokes involving the show's parent company.

 Awards and nominations

 The episode "Bart's Birthday" was nominated for the Primetime Emmy Award for Outstanding Animated Program at the 77th Primetime Creative Arts Emmy Awards.
 Hank Azaria was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance at the same awards show for his role as Moe Szyslak in the episode "Abe League of Their Moe".
+Writer Joel H. Cohen was nominated for the Writers Guild of America Award for Television: Animation at the 78th Writers Guild of America Awards for his script for the same episode.
 Writers Rob and Johnny LaZebnik were nominated for the Writers Guild of America Award for Television: Animation at the 77th Writers Guild of America Awards for their script for "Bottle Episode".
 Writer Jessica Conrad was nominated for the Annie Award for Outstanding Achievement for Writing in an Animated Television/Broadcast Production at the 52nd Annie Awards for her script for "Bart's Birthday".